This page describes the API access control options available to you in Cloud Endpoints.

-- Grant access to your API users so they can enable your API in their own Cloud project.
+- Grant access to your API users so they can enable your API in their own Google Cloud Platform (GCP) project.

 Roles that control access to services

-The following roles can be granted for a specific service on the Endpoints >
+You can grant the following roles for a specific service on the Endpoints >

-Services page in the Google Cloud Platform (GCP) Console, by using the
+Services page in the Google Cloud Platform Console, by using the API, or by

 gcloud command-line tool.

-The Endpoints Portal Admin role, which is a project-level role, contains all of the following permissions.
+The Endpoints Portal Admin role, which is a project-level role, contains the following permissions.

 ||Permission to access the Endpoints portal page in the GCP Console.
 Project members granted the Project Viewer role also have this permission.|